Skip to content

 Editorial independence by design

-Our classifications, evidence, and business model are structurally separated — not just by promise, but by design.
+Our classifications, our evidence, and our business model are structurally separated.
+The separation is the design, not a promise.

-Manufacturers do not influence classifications, reviews, or coverage.
+• No paid placements.
+Manufacturers do not influence classifications, coverage, or how robots are described.

 Some links may earn us a commission.
 This never affects our grades or what we write.